Aruã people: Aruã society

-Unfortunately, there aren't many written records on Aruã society.
+Few written records on Aruã society exist.
 From the Aruã language a vocabulary of a few dozen words remains, recorded by Ferreira Penna in 1877.
 At least seven works were written about them by Capuchin missionaries in the 18th Century, but they have all been lost.

 The Aruã had their stronghold on the eastern side of the island Caviana, which they called Uyruma.
-Their chief in the mid of the 17th Century was called Piyé.
-By that time, they called the place where they lived the Village of Piyé (Aldeia de Piyé).
+Their chief in the mid of the seventeenth century was called Piyé.
+By that time, they called the place where they lived Piyé's Village (Aldeia de Piyé).
 They practiced secondary burial in urns.
 Their cemeteries contain urns in different styles and also some glass beads and other European objects.
 This indicates that the island was inhabited by other groups besides the Aruã, or that they traded intensively.

-In 1760, the missionary Antônio de Santo Agostinho arrived in the village and renamed it Rebordelo.
+In 1760, the missionary Antônio de Santo Agostinho arrived in the village and renamed it Rebordello.
 The village suffered a fire in 1763.
 It had a mission post of the Order of Saint Anthony.

 In the present day, the urn cemeteries on Caviana are considered archeological sites.
 Also on the coast of Marajó near Chaves, ceramic fragments could be found that relate to them.
 However, in recent years the advance of the Vieira Grande Bay washed them away.